myersm0/CIFTI.jl/README.md

 |Read a dtseries of size 64k x 8k (w/ transpose) |6 s|
 |Read a dtseries of size 64k x 8k (no transpose) |1 s|
 |Read a dconn of size 59412 x 59412 (no tranpose)|33 s|

+But these speeds will largely depend on your hardware.
+On other systems, I've had the latter operation run as fast as 10 seconds.

 ## Installation
 Within Julia: